The average 30-year fixed-rate mortgage sits at 6.33%, more than double what it was this time last year.

 Both a buyer and a seller can pay for the buydown and it can be a lump sum payment using mortgage points.
 One mortgage point equals 1% of your total loan amount.
 So for example, on a $100,000 loan, one point would be $1,000.
 Sellers will sometimes use it to incentivize a sale.

 If you already own a home and have a home equity line of credit, those rates will be affected by the Fed’s increase.

-Americans have a lot of credit card debt – over $840 billion worth.
+Americans have a lot of credit card debt – over $925 billion worth as of the third quarter of 2022, according to data from the Federal Reserve Bank of New York.
 And when the federal funds rate goes up, so does the interest on that debt.